dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 MySQL documentation in section `C.5.5.1.
 Case Sensitivity in String Searches`_
 says:

-  For nonbinary strings (CHAR, VARCHAR, TEXT), string searches use the collation of the comparison operands.
+  For non-binary strings (CHAR, VARCHAR, TEXT), string searches use the collation of the comparison operands.
 For binary strings (BINARY, VARBINARY, BLOB), comparisons use the numeric values of the bytes in the operands; this means that for alphabetic characters, comparisons will be case sensitive.